Edge (wrestler)

-Edge retired in 2011 due to several neck injuries, and was inducted into the WWE Hall of Fame the following year.
-Nine years after retiring, he returned to competition as a surprise entrant in the 2020 Royal Rumble match and won the next year's Royal Rumble, becoming the eighth man to win the Royal Rumble twice, the third to win it as the first entrant, and the first to win it after being inducted into the WWE Hall of Fame.
-He has headlined multiple PPV events for WWE, including WrestleMania XXIV and WrestleMania 37, and is one of the company's most prolific PPV performers.
+Edge first retired in 2011 due to several neck injuries and was inducted into the WWE Hall of Fame the next year.
+Nine years after retiring, he returned to wrestling as a surprise entrant in the 2020 Royal Rumble match and won the next year's Royal Rumble, becoming the eighth man to win the Royal Rumble twice, the third to win it as the first entrant, and the first to win it after being inducted into the WWE Hall of Fame.
+He headlined multiple pay-per-view (PPV) events for WWE, including WrestleMania 24 and WrestleMania 37 - Night 2, being one of the company's most prolific PPV performers.
+After his WWE contract expired in September 2023, he joined AEW the next month and debuted at WrestleDream, going on to win the AEW TNT Championship twice.

-Aside from professional wrestling, Copeland has acted in the films Highlander: Endgame and Bending the Rules.
-He has made guest appearances on television shows such as Weakest Link, Mind of Mencia, Deal or No Deal, MADtv, and The Flash.
-He played Dwight Hendrickson on the Syfy series Haven in 2015 and Ketill Flatnose in Vikings (2017–2020).
-He is also scheduled to appear as Ares in the Disney+ series Percy Jackson and the Olympians.
+Adam Copeland has acted in the films Highlander: Endgame (2000), Bending the Rules (2012) and Money Plane (2020).
+He has made guest appearances on TV shows such as Weakest Link, Mind of Mencia, Deal or No Deal, MADtv, and The Flash.
+He played Dwight Hendrickson on the Syfy series Haven (2011–2015), Ketill Flatnose in Vikings (2017–2020), and Ares in the Disney+ series Percy Jackson and the Olympians (2023–present), the latter of which earned him an Emmy Award nomination for Outstanding Supporting Performer in a Preschool, Children's or Young Teen Program.

 Early life

-Adam Joseph Copeland was born in Orangeville, Ontario, on October 30, 1973, the son of Judy Lynn Copeland (1953–2018), a single mother who worked two jobs to support him.
-He has claimed to have never met his father, or even seen a picture of him.
+Adam Joseph Copeland was born in Fergus, Ontario, on October 30, 1973, the son of Judy Lynn Copeland, a single mother who worked two jobs to support him.
+He has claimed to have never met, or even seen a photograph of, his father.
 He became interested in professional wrestling at a young age; his favorite wrestlers included Mr. Perfect, Randy Savage, Hulk Hogan, Ricky Steamboat, Shawn Michaels, and Bret Hart.
-He met fellow future wrestler Jason "Christian" Reso in Orangeville when he was 10 years old, and they would make the trip to Maple Leaf Gardens in Toronto to watch their favorite wrestlers; at the age of 16, Copeland attended WrestleMania VI at the Toronto SkyDome in 1990, sitting in the 11th row at ringside.
-He was cheering on WWF World Heavyweight Champion Hulk Hogan against The Ultimate Warrior, and he credits this match with making him realize he wanted to be a wrestler.
+He met fellow future wrestler Jason Reso, known by his ring-name Christian Cage, in Orangeville when he was 10 years old, and they would make the trip to Maple Leaf Gardens in Toronto to watch their favourite wrestlers; at the age of 16, Copeland attended WrestleMania VI at the Toronto SkyDome in 1990, sitting in the 11th row at ringside.
+He was cheering on WWF Champion Hulk Hogan against The Ultimate Warrior, and he credits this match with making him realize he wanted to be a wrestler.
 When he was 17, he won an essay writing contest hosted by his local gym, the prize for which was free wrestling training with Sweet Daddy Siki and Ron Hutchison in Toronto.
 However, he put his wrestling aspirations aside to help his mother pay the bills, taking numerous jobs and then receiving a diploma in radio broadcasting from Humber College before resuming his wrestling training.